 Temperature of the soil is too hot or too cold.
 Most seeds like a soil temperature of around 65°-75°F. In general,

 - Seeds rotting in the soil means it was too wet.
-Your soil should be moist, but not soaked.
+Remember: moist, not soaked!

-- Planting depth of the seeds – plant too deeply, and germinating seeds have a hard time reaching the surface or light is unable to reach the seed.
-Plant too shallow, and too much light can damage the seed.
+- Your planting depth - plant too deeply, and germinating seeds have a hard time reaching the surface or light is unable to reach the seed.
 Most seed packets will instruct you on how deep to plant your seed!

-- Growing medium was allowed to dry out.
+- The growing medium dried out.
 Your soil should remain moistened but not drenched, and not bone dry.

-- ‘Damping off’ disease, which can affect the seeds before they germinate.
+- ‘Damping off’ disease can affect the seeds before they germinate.
 Damping off occurs when a pathogen that thrives on too-wet conditions is able to grow and kill the seeds before they can emerge.

 2. Seedlings fall over or start to decay at soil level